avare-docs/website/about.md

 date: 2012-09-17
 ---

-**About the products** We believe aviators need apps that are easy to use, affordable, and work on all of their mobile devices.
+**About the products**
+We believe aviators need apps that are easy to use, affordable, and work on all of their mobile devices.
 All our apps are free, designed to run on nearly all Android devices, focus on simplicity, and include no push ads or invasive Permissions.

-**About the development team** Our team was founded in September of 2012 by engineer, Android developer, and pilot, **[Zubair Khan](http://zk4u.blogspot.com/ "Zubair's Blog")**.
+**About the development team**
+Our team was founded in September of
+2012 by engineer, Android developer, and pilot, **[Zubair Khan](http://zk4u.blogspot.com/ "Zubair's Blog")**.
 He credits pilot friends John, Peter, Ron, and Tiberius as co-founders.
-Our focus is on contributing to the aviation & coding communities, and having fun so we've developed and continued to evolve a [Philosophy and Guidelines](https://apps4av.net/site/about-2/philosophy/ "Philosophy").
+Our focus is on contributing to the aviation & coding communities and having fun, so we've developed and continued to evolve a [Philosophy and Guidelines](https://apps4av.net/site/about-2/philosophy/ "Philosophy").

 Over the years, major contributors on our team have included:
 - **Zubair Khan (Founder, Dev Team, Support)**
 - **Peter Gustafson (Dev Team, Lead for charts)**
 - **Ron Walker (Dev Team, Lead for Instruments)**